bayesianforce/Image-Mosaic-Converter/README.md

 The default size is 10x10.

 ## Installation
+* yarn install

+## launch
 * yarn start

-* check the app on http://localhost:3000
+ check the app on http://localhost:3000